- Home

 Tobacco-Free E-Policy The Model Tobacco-Free Campus Policy is a template which is intended to assist and guide a business that is interested in modifying their current tobacco policy in order to keep current with social norms, to meet federal, state, or local mandates, to bring down the cost of providing health insurance, or to improve the productivity and general health of their employees.
 In order to make the document a real and important asset to business, it is available in electronic format from the Wichita County Tobacco Prevention and Control Coalition.
 Model Tobacco-Free Campus Policy Summary Tobacco-Free Campus Policy Template |

-WHAT IS 5-2-1-0=8 Click Here For More Information WICHITA FALLS TRAIL SYSTEM APP Wichita Falls Trail System is a wonderful way to enjoy the benefits of healthy exercise and enjoy looking at the beautiful scenery in our parks and along our stream corridors.
+WHAT IS 5-2-1-0=8 Click Here For More Information Wichita Falls Trail System is a wonderful way to enjoy the benefits of healthy exercise and enjoy looking at the beautiful scenery in our parks and along our stream corridors.
 It currently consists of over 18 miles of concrete trail, but once completed, the resulting city-wide Circle Trail will be approximately 24 miles.
 Here you can check out the trail, browse the beautiful photos, find parking, restrooms and plenty of things to do along the trail under Points of Interest. https://wichitafallstrails.
 LOOKING FOR HEALTHY RESTAURANT OPTIONS?

 | |